wombleton/gitlaw-nz/acts/L/Legislation Act 2012.md

 Reprint
-as at 5 December 2013
+as at 1 February 2014

 ![Coat of Arms of New Zealand](/images/leg-crest.jpg)